AndrejGitH/SearchEngineApp/README.md

 Open app ->
 Choose movie genre ->
 List of suggestion is open in new browser ->
-Every openin  g is through new search engine ->
+Every opening is through new search engine ->
 4 search engines are included

 Purpose: